 Many employers are forthcoming with their expectations of their employees at the time of hiring.
 Others may bury forced arbitration agreements within various types of employment documentation.
 To avoid unwittingly giving up any rights, an employee should be sure to read all documents carefully, no matter how long they may be.
 This includes:

 - Employment letters

 An employee should watch out for forced arbitration agreements within these documents.
 An employee should never sign a form acknowledging that they have read a particular document or agreed to a particular clause if they have not indeed read the document or are unaware of the details of the particular clause.
 While forced arbitration agreements may not seem important now, they could cause you trouble in the future.

 If you have questions about forced arbitration agreements and mutual agreement to arbitrate claims, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.